About CanDo Labels

 Photo of Lisa Dalton - Founder and CEO of candoable

 Hi there!
 I’m Lisa.
-I originally 3D printed the first set of braille labels for a man I was dating who is blind.
+I originally created the first set of braille labels for a man I was dating who is blind.

 Using my 3D printing experience I decided to engineer, 3D print, and present him with a reusable braille label set of my own design as a surprise.
 He loved them so much, and immediately encouraged me to make these 3D printed reusable braille labels available to everyone who needs them –so that’s what I’m doing.